mlswg/mls-protocol/draft-ietf-mls-protocol.md

-The generator of the Commit starts by using the HPKE secret key "leaf_hpke_secret_key" associated with the new leaf ClientInitKey (see
+The generator of the Commit starts by using the HPKE secret key "leaf_hpke_secret" associated with the new leaf ClientInitKey (see
 {{initialization-keys}}) to compute "path_secret[0]" and generate a sequence of "path secrets", one for each ancestor of its leaf.
 That is, path_secret[0] is used for the node directly above the leaf,